LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-medallion-mans-mad-murky-melters/index.md

 description: >-
-  STEPPING UP we have a transmission live from the very centre of the Loose Lips universe; Medallion Man AKA Frederick Sugden AKA Loose Lips Bossman AKA the breakbeat dungeon master AKA Mr Big Love AKA &#39;I hate Boris Johnson as a man and as a politician&#39;.
-The reason we&#39;re all here today.
+  STEPPING UP we have a transmission live from the very centre of the Loose Lips universe; Medallion Man AKA Frederick Sugden AKA Loose Lips Bossman AKA the breakbeat dungeon master AKA Mr Big Love AKA 'I hate Boris Johnson as a man and as a politician'.
+The reason we're all here today.
 All Spotify-able tracks [...]Read More...
 published: true
 tags: feature
 featured: false